 The company offers 170 services and products, including IoT, containers, and blockchain.
 The full-stack cloud platform is known for its open technologies that ensure your products can work together.

 IBM has a bit of an edge in performance and security with its bare metal services.
 No sharing of resources means improved security and higher throughput.
 This is a great benefit to companies that have high compliance standards to meet.

 The cost-per-seat with IBM Cloud can be lower for certain features, making it a good option if the price is a concern.

-Among the big players, Oracle came into the IaaS market a bit late despite being one of the more innovative software players for years.
+Among the big Amazon AWS alternatives, Oracle came into the IaaS market a bit late despite being one of the more innovative software players for years.
 The company developed AWS’s Relational Database Service and its enterprise offerings are easily integrated into Azure Cloud.

 Once it turned its attention to the IaaS space, Oracle began solid growth thanks to a well-designed platform with a good feature selection.
 Among these is its Autonomous Database, which some claim runs 14 times faster than the same work on other AWS alternatives.

 Oracle is an open-source cloud, so you can run Oracle software or any third-party applications you want.
 For developers, this might include options like Kafka and Kubernetes.